Balbader/week_2_monday_team_project_thp/README.md

 5. Commit your file with the command ```git commit -m "(your name)_recommendation"```.<br>
 6. Follow up with the command ```git push```to push your file to the repo.<br><br>

+<h2>:confetti_ball: :tada: :raised_hands: :clap: :thumbsup: :confetti_ball: :tada: Congratulations :confetti_ball: :tada: :raised_hands: :clap: :thumbsup: :confetti_ball: :tada:</h2><br>

 Now, go ahead and refresh your github page on your browser.
-Your file should appear on the bottom of the list :)<br><br>
+Your file should appear on the bottom of the list :)<br>
-<h2>:confetti_ball: :tada: :raised_hands: :clap: :thumbsup: :confetti_ball: :tada: Congratulations :confetti_ball: :tada: :raised_hands: :clap: :thumbsup: :confetti_ball: :tada:</h2>